-Proposition 5 implies that, while the clawback rule has the effect of mitigating the executive's excessive risk-taking incentives if his pay remains linearly increasing in equity value, the efficacy of the rule will be diminished if the owner can make the executive's pay more convex in response.
+Proposition 5 implies that, while the clawback rule has the effect of mitigating the executive's excessive risk-taking incentives if his pay remains linearly increasing in equity value, the efficacy of the rule will be diminished if the bank owner can re-optimise the pay contract to game the pay regulation.
+One way the bank owner can circumvent clawback is to make the executive's pay more convex in response.
 Convex pay arrangements are not difficult to create: stock options, which are widely used in practice, can deliver such structure to compensation.
 Thus, clawback implemented on its own is unlikely to be effective in dealing with the too-big-to-fail distortion.